jj230/Azure-SOC/README.md

 ## Introduction

-In this project, I created a minihoneynet in Azure, including VMs, NSGs, Resource Groups, a SQL Database, and more.
-Once all of the resources were created, I setup a Log Aanalytics workspace to ingest the resources' logs, then, connected that to Microsoft Sentinel.
-I then worked within Sentinel to build attack maps, trigger alerts and create incidents.
-After all of the resources were setup and the logs were connected to Sentinel, I compared attack metrics from before I harded the environment and after I hardened it following parts of NIST 800-53.
+In this project, I created a small honeynet in Azure.
+I then setup a Log Aanalytics workspace to ingest the resources' logs and connected that to Microsoft Sentinel.
+Within Sentinel, I built attack maps and trigger alerts.
+I initially set up the network so that all traffic was allowed through.
+After a 72 hour period (Friday afternoon - Monday afternoon), I analyzed the incidents and events in Sentinel, responded to them, and gathered the attack metrics.
+Next, I setup Azure to monitor the safety score of the network in comparison to NIST 800-53, then followed some of its recommendations for how to harden the environment.
+After hardening, I waited until the following weekend to take the after-hardening attack metrics.

 The metrics I analyzed were:
 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)
 - SecurityAlert (Log Analytics Alerts Triggered)